 - Metrics driven SLA approach that helps drive continuous improvements

 I would love to get your views on this model and what challenges you see in these kinds of models.
 Please feel free to share your comments.

-Mobile Testing-Part 2 Steps to testing transformation – Adopting lean through catalog based testing models Mobile performance profiling Moving towards an output based testing strategy My interactions with customers – Future of testing
+“Heartbleed” in OpenSSL: Act now!
+We can help you!
+Mobile Testing-Part 2 Steps to testing transformation – Adopting lean through catalog based testing models Mobile performance profiling Moving towards an output based testing strategy

 What is the difference between Marketing and Sales?
 (24) Is change inevitable? – A Scrum Master’s dilemma (22) A Dip in the Chart – An Agile Story (17) An inbuilt mechanism for innovation: organic & ecological (16) Mumbai Dabbawalas (16) View all